Head-to-Head · Updated May 2026

 Australia

-Great Barrier Reef diving, Whitsunday sailing, and surfing world-class waves
+Great Barrier Reef diving, Whitsunday sailing and world-class surfing

 Australia's adventure offering is wide and world-class in specific categories.
-The Great Barrier Reef provides the world's most accessible large-scale reef diving — liveaboard dive trips from Cairns reach the outer reef's best sites in 90 minutes, and the diversity of marine life (reef sharks, sea turtles, manta rays, maori wrasse, thousands of fish species) makes every dive exceptional.
-The Whitsunday Islands — 74 continental islands within the Great Barrier Reef Marine Park — are one of the world's great sailing destinations, their sheltered waters and white silica beaches (Whitehaven Beach's sand is 98% pure silica, one of the most photographed beaches on earth) making bareboat charter or flotilla sailing genuinely spectacular.
-Australia's surf culture is one of the world's deepest — Bells Beach in Victoria (home of the Rip Curl Pro, the world's longest-running pro surf event), Byron Bay, Margaret River's Surfers Point, and the Superbank at Snapper Rocks produce world-class waves.
-The Blue Mountains west of Sydney, the Grampians in Victoria, and the Flinders Ranges in South Australia offer serious hiking for those willing to leave the coast.
-For rock climbing, deep-sea fishing, outback 4WD, and sky-diving over scenic landscapes, Australia's adventure options are extensive — they simply lack the compressed variety and specifically world-leading status that New Zealand's adventure infrastructure claims.
+The Great Barrier Reef provides the world's most accessible large-scale reef diving, liveaboard dive trips from Cairns reach the outer reef's best sites in 90 minutes, and the diversity of marine life (reef sharks, sea turtles, manta rays, maori wrasse, thousands of fish species) makes every dive exceptional.
+The Whitsunday Islands (74 continental islands within the Great Barrier Reef Marine Park) are one of the world's great sailing destinations, their sheltered waters and white silica beaches (Whitehaven Beach's sand is 98% pure silica, one of the most photographed beaches on earth) making bareboat charter or flotilla sailing spectacular.
+Australia's surf culture is one of the world's deepest: Bells Beach in Victoria (home of the Rip Curl Pro, the world's longest-running pro surf event), Byron Bay, Margaret River's Surfers Point, and the Superbank at Snapper Rocks produce world-class waves.
+The Blue Mountains west of Sydney, the Grampians in Victoria, and the Flinders Ranges in South Australia offer serious hiking.
+For rock climbing, deep-sea fishing, outback 4WD and skydiving, Australia's adventure options are extensive, they simply lack the compressed variety of New Zealand's adventure infrastructure.

 Round 4